Skip to product information

 Why people land on this part

-Also searched as: battery affecting middle, anything the battery, swollen battery affecting, Replacement Battery (Thin — 80GB / 120GB) replacement, replace battery ipod classic 6th generation, ipod classic 6g battery replacement, ipod classic 6th generation 80gb battery replacement, battery won't charge, Won't Turn On, Battery Drain, Shuts Down Randomly, dead after battery, new battery, battery dies, battery life, charging please wait, not charge, replaced battery, battery connector, connect to power, expanded battery, not charging, doesn't charge, battery drained.
+Also searched as: battery affecting middle, anything the battery, swollen battery affecting, Replacement Battery (Thin — 80GB / 120GB) replacement, replace battery ipod classic 6th generation, ipod classic 6g battery replacement, ipod classic 6th generation 80gb battery replacement, battery won't charge, Won't Turn On, Battery Drain, Shuts Down Randomly, dead after battery, new battery, battery dies, battery life, charging please wait, not charge, replaced battery, battery connector, connect to power, expanded battery, not charging, doesn't charge, battery drained, Swollen Battery, iPod classic 6th gen battery life, apple logo stuck, boot loop, clicking sounds, Folder Icon, red x icon, shuts down unexpectedly, Won't Restore.

-Some buyers search for "ipod classic 6th gen battery replacement", "ipod classic 6th gen battery", "ipod battery replacement", "ipod classic 6th generation 120gb battery replacement", "ipod classic 6th gen battery life", "ipod classic 80gb battery", "ipod classic 120gb battery", "still won't turn on after replacing the battery", "My iPod is stuck on Charging please wait", "Apple classified iPod Classic as obsolete September 2021", or "5G Video 30GB shares 616-0229 battery family"; confirm the checks above point to this same part before ordering.
+Some buyers search for "ipod battery replacement", "ipod classic 6th generation 120gb battery replacement", "ipod classic 6th gen battery life", "ipod classic 6th gen battery replacement", "ipod classic 6g battery replacement", "ipod classic 6th generation 80gb battery replacement", "ipod classic 6th gen battery", "ipod classic 6g battery", "ipod classic 80gb battery", "ipod classic 120gb battery", "replace battery ipod classic 6th generation", "still won't turn on after replacing the battery", "My iPod is stuck on Charging please wait", or "Apple classified iPod Classic as obsolete September 2021"; confirm the checks above point to this same part before ordering.